karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 When suitable configuration is activated in the implementation, and a new member zone entry is added to the catalog, the primary server MUST create the underlying master file for the zone using the values of the properties and parameters outlined in the init property.

-It is not necessary for the catalog zone's primary server to be the member zone's primary server, however, it is expected that the same server is the primary server for all member zones within a given catalog zone.
+It is not necessary for the catalog zone's primary server to be the member zone's primary server, however, the same server MUST be the primary server for all member zones within a given catalog zone.

 The implementation may permit the following on a global, or per catalog basis, by way of suitable configuration parameters: